amarkos/IBclust/cran-comments.md

 * Objects of class `aibclust` can now be converted to `hclust` objects through `as.hclust`.
 * Added optional `keep_data` argument to all clustering functions; when `TRUE`, the input data is stored in the returned object.
 * Added new information-theoretic metrics (H(T), H(T|X), I(T;X)) to `aibclust` objects, accessible via `info_metrics`.
+* Included a new type of plot for both `aibclust` and `gibclust` objects that draws the similarity matrix.
+* Added the function `find_elbow` that detects the knee/elbow of a curve (useful for information retention curves).
+* Updated documentation to avoid repetitions.

 ## Submission 1.3
 * Added an implementation of the Nyström approximation for large kernel Gram matrices.